engrit-illinois/Get-LocalUserProfiles/README.md

 # Summary

-### WARNING: These scripts are a work in progress.

 This Powershell module pulls information about local user profiles from an array of given computers.

 It will dump some of this info about all profiles found on all given computers to the screen.
 Additionally it will optionally log data to a log file, and/or a CSV file, as well as return an object containing all the data.